 Most of the environmental questions our nation and the world face are not easily answered.
 A strong NOAA is necessary to tackle the complex issues that only advanced scientific knowledge is able to adequately address.
 NOAA Research answers the call and:

 NOAA is a world leader in environmental science today and is well positioned and organized to provide the sound scientific research policy-makers will always need.

-In addition, the NOAA Research Council is working to develop the next NOAA 5-Year Research and Development Plan following the FY13-17 iteration.
-As with the OAR Strategic Plan, this 5-year plan will be closely tied to NOAA's Strategic Plan, describing how we will integrate our research and development activities across each of NOAA's Line Offices in support of NOAA's service and stewardship mission.
-You can provide input and follow the development of this plan on the NOAA Research Council website.
+In addition, the NOAA Science Council is working to develop the next NOAA 5-Year Research and Development Plan following the FY13-17 iteration.
+As with the OAR Strategy, this 5-year plan will be closely tied to NOAA's Strategic Plan, describing how we will integrate our research and development activities across each of NOAA's Line Offices in support of NOAA's service and stewardship mission.
+You can provide input and follow the development of this plan on the NOAA Science Council website.

 Download Latest Chart (PDF)